-- Nonadmitted Assets - Certain assets, including certain health care and other amounts receivables and prepaid assets are considered nonadmitted assets for statutory purposes and are excluded from the statutory basis statements of admitted assets, liabilities, and capital and surplus and charged directly to unassigned surplus.
-Under GAAP, such assets are included in the balance sheets. - Restricted Cash Reserves - The Company held regulatory deposits in the amount of \$433,150 and \$448,606 as of December 31, 2014 and 2013, respectively, in compliance with the state requirements for qualification purposes as a domestic insurer.
+- Nonadmitted Assets - Certain assets, including certain aged uncollected premiums, amounts receivable relating to uninsured plans, certain health care receivables, and prepaid expenses, are considered nonadmitted assets for statutory purposes and are excluded from the statutory basis statements of admitted assets, liabilities, and capital and surplus and charged directly to unassigned surplus.
+Under GAAP, such assets are included in the balance sheets; - Restricted Cash Reserves - The ODI requires the Company to maintain a minimum regulatory deposit (currently \$400,000).
+The Kentucky Department of Insurance requires the Company to maintain a minimum regulatory deposit (currently \$500,000).
+The Company held regulatory deposits in the amount of \$982,075 and \$1,011,619 as of December 31, 2014 and 2013, respectively, in compliance with the various states requirements for qualification purposes as a domestic insurer and foreign insurer.
 These restricted cash reserves consist principally of government obligations and are stated at amortized cost, which approximates fair value.
 These reserves are included in bonds in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
-Interest earned on these deposits accrues to the Company. - Minimum Capital and Surplus - Under the laws of the State of Ohio, the ODI requires the Company to maintain a minimum capital and surplus equal to the greater of \$1,700,000, and shall maintain total admitted assets equal to at least 110% of the liabilities of the corporation.
-The minimum capital and surplus requirement is \$1,700,000, for December 31, 2014 and 2013.
-The Company is in compliance with the requirements.
+Interest earned on these deposits accrues to the Company. - Minimum Capital and Surplus - Under the laws of the State of Ohio, the ODI requires the Company to maintain total admitted assets equal to at least 110% of its liabilities and must have a minimum net worth of at least \$1,200,000.
+The Company has \$134,850,948 and \$126,612,875 in total statutory basis capital and surplus as of December 31, 2014 and 2013, respectively, which is in compliance with the required amount.

-Risk based capital ("RBC") is a regulatory tool for measuring the minimum amount of capital appropriate for a managed care organization to support its overall business operations in consideration of its size and risk profile.
-The ODI requires the Company to maintain minimum capital and surplus equal to the greater of the state statute as outlined above or the company action level as calculated by the RBC formula or the level needed to avoid action pursuant to the trend test in the RBC formula.
+Risk-based capital ("RBC") is a regulatory tool for measuring the minimum amount of capital appropriate for a managed care organization to support its overall business operations in consideration of its size and risk profile.
+The ODI requires the Company to maintain minimum capital and surplus equal to the greater of the state statute as outlined above or the Company action level as calculated by the RBC formula.
 The Company is in compliance with the required amount.

-- Aggregate Write-ins for Special Surplus Funds - The Company is subject to an annual fee under Section 9010 of the ACA.
+- Aggregate Write-ins for Special Surplus Funds - The Company is subject to an annual fee under section 9010 of the Patient Protection and ACA.
 Under statutory accounting, an amount equal to the estimated subsequent year fee must be apportioned out of unassigned surplus and reported as aggregate write-ins for special surplus funds, whereas under GAAP, no such special surplus designation is required.